Ibrahim2109/Explore-US-Bikeshare-Project/README.md

 link of Data set used : https://drive.google.com/drive/folders/1pryyd9eNubVQDxTF-Ux4NVliKn7fqrAu?usp=sharing

 ## Overview
-In this prject, I will explore some statistics about US Bikeshare Project in 3 US cities
+In this prject, I will explore some statistics about US Bikeshare Project in 3 US cities and build an interactive environment where a user chooses the data and filter it